+As noted above, we are using "circulant" boundaries, i.e. that wrap around.
+The above matrix is said to be circulant.
 A matrix for which the values along diagonals are the same is called a Toeplitz matrix.
 A circulant matrix is a special case of a Toeplitz matrix in which each subsequent row is a copy of the previous row but shifted one element to the right.

-■ Shift-invariance and symmetric transformations, T
+Shift-invariance and symmetric transformations, T

 Let's take our model one step further.
-In addition to shift-invariance, we might also expect an optical system like the eye to show symmetry, i.e. the PSF is radially symmetric, or in 1-D our transformation matrix becomes:
+In addition to shift-invariance, we might also expect an optical system like the eye to show symmetry to a first approximation.
+I.e. the PSF is radially symmetric.

+Then our 1-D transformation matrix becomes: